ltgoslo/simple_elmo/README.md

       the maximum number of sentences/documents in a batch during inference;
       your input will be automatically split into chunks of the respective size;
       if your computational resources allow, you might want to increase this value.
+- **limit**: *integer, default 100*
+the number of words from the vocabulary file to actually cache (counted from the first line).
+Increase the default value if you are sure these words occur in your training data much more often than 1 or 2 times.

 ## Working with models
  Currently, we provide two methods for loaded models (will be expanded in the future):